N.R. Gordon & Company, Inc.

 The cost of paper clips doesn’t matter unless you manufacture paper clips.

-Lowering your cost of capital might be better than increasing earnings.
+Lowering your cost of capital can be a better choice than increasing earnings.

 Leasing almost never makes sense.

 You can do up to four things on the corners of your desk.
-(Warning: This does not imply that you can do up to eight things on the corners of an octagonal desk!)
+(Warning: Do not infer that you can do up to eight things on the corners of your octagonal desk!)

 There's an 80/20 rule for everything.
 (Or perhaps there’s an 80/20 rule for 80% of everything.)